Polynomial relations between operators on chains of representation rings: Introduction

 \

-There has been an ever-growing importance placed on Induction and Restriction operators, both in the context of symmetric groups as well as in the more general setting of chains of algebraic objects.
-These operators were for example instrumental in the construction of the PSH algebra structures on the graded representation rings of symmetric groups and general linear groups over finite fields by Zelevinsky, who in particular showed that one can form a basis for the representation ring by inducing trivial representations from products of smaller symmetric groups \cite{ir1}.
-Another early example of a structural property of the Induction Restriction operators is the fact that they form a Heisenberg Algebra \cite{ir2}.
-The categorification of the Heisenberg algebra continues to be a topic of active interest \cite{ch1} \cite{ch2} \cite{ch3} \cite{ch4}, and wreath products have naturally arisen when studying Heisenberg algebra structures \cite{wp1} \cite{wp2}.
-Littlewood-Richardson type rules have been found for wreath products \cite{lr1}.
-Nowadays, the branching graph perspective for symmetric group representation theory in which Induction and Restriction operators play the central role has been incredibly successful and has now become part of our everyday thinking (\cite{bg1} \cite{bg2} \cite{bg3}).
-The idea of Gelfand Tsetlin bases has been extended to a whole host of other algebraic structures as well, see for example \cite{gz1} \cite{gz2}.
-Considering that people have been studying structures featuring Induction and Restriction operators for so long, it is perhaps surprising that a very natural structural question has been overlooked: ``What happens if the $\Ind^l \Res^l$ operator is a polynomial in the $\Ind \Res$ operator?''.
-It is the pursuit of this new question which will lead to the fruit that our paper bears.
+There has been an ever-growing importance placed on induction and restriction operators, both in the context of symmetric groups as well as in the more general setting of chains of algebraic objects.
+Recent research focuses on the branching graph perspective for symmetric group representation theory in which induction and restriction operators play the central role \cite{bg3} \cite{bg1} \cite{bg2}.
+The idea of Gelfand Tsetlin bases has been extended to a variety of other algebraic structures as well, see for example \cite{gz1} \cite{gz2}.
+Structures that emerge when studying induction and restriction include PSH algebra structures \cite{ir1} and Heisenberg algebra structures \cite{ir2}.
+Wreath products have naturally arisen when studying Heisenberg algebra structures \cite{wp1} \cite{wp2}, and they respect Littlewood-Richardson type rules \cite{lr1}.

 \